lilypond/lilypond/Documentation/user/README.txt

 * Use two spaces after a period.

+* Don't use a @ref{link to another section} in the middle of a sentence.
+It looks ok in HTML, moderately bad in PDF, and utterly horrible in INFO.
+Instead, reword the sentence so that users are encouraged to see @ref{link to another section}.
+  (at the end of the sentence)

 * Variables or numbers which consist of a single character (probably followed by a punctuation mark) should be tied properly, either to the previous or the next word.
 Example: